Seagather/Marshal-Pundit-Reviews/README.md

 #### Forms

-- **Register form** - This provides interface to new users for sign up.
+- **Register form**: This provides interface to new users for sign up.

-- **Log In form** - form that enable users to sign into already created account.
+- **Log In form**: form that enable users to sign into already created account.

-- **Add Review form** - contain fields that enable users to add new review to the website.
+- **Add Review form**: contain fields that enable users to add new review to the website.

-- **Edit Review form** - This form retrieves existing review data for revise.
+- **Edit Review form**: This form retrieves existing review data for revise.

-- **Add Genre form** - form that enable users to add new genre to database.
+- **Add Genre form**: form that enable users to add new genre to database.

-- **Edit Genre form** - Allows for retrieve and revise of existing genre.
+- **Edit Genre form**: Allows for retrieve and revise of existing genre.

 #### Home

-* The Home Page offers the - **Search bar** - which enables users to search any book by name or author.
-It contains collapsibles; accordion elements that expand when clicked on.
+* The Home Page offers the **Search bar** which filter books based on the user's query (i.e by name or author) It contains collapsibles; accordion elements that expand when clicked on.
 The collapsible-header framed the caret-down, delete and edit buttons for reviews while the collapsible-body encapsulates the set of data stored about a particular instance of an entity.